-629Preamble, T.D.
+722Preamble, T.D.
 8925, 2001-1 C.B. at 498; see Treas.
 Reg. § 1.708-1(c)(3).

-Service issued regulations addressing the form of partnership divisions.
+2. Form of Partnership Division.
+Simultaneous with the issuance on January 3, 2001, of final regulations addressing the form of partnership mergers, the Revenue Service issued regulations addressing the form of partnership divisions.
 These final regulations apply to partnership divisions occurring on or after January 4, 2001.
 A partnership, however, may elect to apply the final regulations to partnership divisions occurring on or after January 11, 2000.
-San apply the final regulations to partnership divisions occurring on or after January 11, 2000.
+The partnership divisions occurring on or after January 11, 2000.

 The final regulations describe the tax consequences of a partnership division and the alternative forms of a division, but do not provide a comprehensive definition of what constitutes a partnership division.
-638 The Preamble to the final regulations, however, provides some insight into the Service's thinking on the issue of what constitutes a partnership division.
+731 The Preamble to the final regulations, however, provides some insight into the Service's thinking on the issue of what constitutes a partnership division.
 The Preamble states that "[t]o have a division, at least two members of the prior partnership must be members of each resulting partnership that exists after the transaction."
 As an illustration of this point, the Preamble provides the following example of a transaction that the Service concludes does not constitute a division: ABC partnership owns X business and Y business.
 A and B each own a 20-percent interest, and C owns a 60-percent interest in the ABC partnership.
 C does not want to continue in the partnership with A and B and would like to operate X business with D. Accordingly, ABC partnership distributes X business to C in liquidation of C's interest in partnership ABC.
 Subsequently, C forms a partnership with D and contributes X business to the CD partnership.
 After the distribution and contribution of X business, AB partnership owns Y business and CD partnership owns X business.
 In concluding that the transaction does not constitute a division, the Service reasoned that, for a division to occur, at least two members of the prior partnership must be members of each resulting partnership that exists after the transaction.
 In the above example, C is the only member of the ABC partnership in the CD partnership.
-Accordingly, the Preamble states that this transaction would not be treated as a division for federal income tax purposes.
-Some commentators have observed that this still leaves many unanswered questions.
-For instance, suppose A is already a partner in CD (or, alternatively, assume A contributes other assets to CD as part of this transaction).
+Accordingly, the Preamble states that this transaction would not be treated as a division for federal income tax purposes.732 Some commentators have observed that this still leaves many unanswered questions.
+733 For instance, suppose A is already a partner in CD (or, alternatively, assume A contributes other assets to CD as part of this transaction).
 Would this constitute a division even though A did not receive a distribution from ABC as part of this transaction?
 The Preamble does not address this issue.